-Families today have moved away from Nose to Tail eating that our grandparents and ancestors followed that contributed to a balanced ecosystem.
-A healthy ecosystem has always supported animal to animal eating.
+Families are returning to Nose to Tail supplements for Ancient Nutrition, following the regime of our Ancestors eating prized beef organs.
 Nose to tail eating is built on the concept of wasting nothing.
 Honouring the full animal for nourishment.

 False propaganda has led to misinformation about nose to tail nourishment.
 A move to plant based diets means missing out on the bioavailable vitamins and minerals, peptides and enzymes only found in animal meats, from nose to tail eating.
 I believe forgoing a nose to tail carnivore diet upsets the natural ecosystem, impacts the environment and is a cause of increased health problems, including fatigue, dementia, mental health, ADHD, sleep disorders, mood swings, infertility and autoimmunity to name a few.